simple-login/app/README.md

 - a domain that you can config the DNS.
 It could be a sub-domain.
 In the rest of the doc, let's say it's `mydomain.com` for the email and `app.mydomain.com` for SimpleLogin webapp.
 Please make sure to replace these values by your domain name whenever they appear in the doc.
 A trick we use is to download this README file on your computer and replace all `mydomain.com` occurrences by your domain.

-- [Optional] AWS S3, Sentry, Google/Facebook/Github developer accounts.
-These are necessary only if you want to activate these options.

 Except for the DNS setup that is usually done on your domain registrar interface, all the below steps are to be done on your server.
 The commands are to run with `bash` (or any bash-compatible shell like `zsh`) being the shell.
 If you use other shells like `fish`, please make sure to adapt the commands.

 ### Some utility packages